-8.3.3.12 Bit[18] - sign
+8.3.3.14 Bit[18] - sign / encrypt

-When this attribute is SET, the private portion of this key may be used to sign a digest.
-If restricted is SET, then the key may only be used to sign a digest that was computed by the TPM.
-A restricted signing key may be used to sign a TPM-generated digest.
-If a structure is generated by the TPM, it will begin with TPM\GENERATED\VALUE and the TPM may sign the digest of that structure.
-If the data is externally supplied and has TPM\GENERATED\VALUE as its first octets, then the TPM will not sign a digest of that data with a restricted signing key.
+When SET, the private portion of this key may be used to sign a digest if the key is an asymmetric key or to encrypt a block of data if the key is a symmetric key.
+If restricted is SET, then the asymmetric key may only be used to sign a digest that was computed by the TPM.
+A restricted symmetric key may only be used to encrypt a data block.
+If a structure is generated by the TPM, it will begin with TPM GENERATED VALUE and the TPM may sign the digest of that structure.
+If the data is externally supplied and has TPM GENERATED VALUE as its first octets, then the TPM will not sign a digest of that data with a restricted signing key.

-If restricted is CLEAR, then the key may be used to sign any digest, whether generated by the TPM or externally provided.
+If restricted is CLEAR, then the key may be used to sign any digest or encrypt any data block, whether generated by the TPM or externally provided.

-NOTE 1 Some asymmetric algorithms may not support both sign and decrypt being SET in the same key.
+NOTE 1 Some asymmetric algorithms are permitted to not support both sign and decrypt being SET in the same

-If sign is SET on an object with type set to TPM\ALG\KEYEDHASH, it indicates that the object is an HMAC key.
+If sign is SET on an object with type set to TPM ALG KEYEDHASH, it indicates that the object is an HMAC key.

-NOTE 2 A key with this attribute SET may not be a parent for another object.
+NOTE 2 A key with this attribute SET cannot be a parent for another object.

-Creationshall not be SET if decrypt and restricted are both SETLoadshall not be SET if decrypt and restricted are both SETImportshall not be SET if decrypt and restricted are both SETExternalshall not be SET if decrypt and restricted are both SET
+Creation shall not be SET if decrypt and restricted are both SET shall not be SET if decrypt and restricted are both SET Load Import shall not be SET if decrypt and restricted are both SET shall not be SET if decrypt and restricted are both SET External